lucaszischka/BottomSheet/README.md

 `mainContent`: A view that is used as main content for the BottomSheet.

 ## Options

+`.animation(Animation)` Sets the animation for opening and closing the BottomSheet.

 `.backgroundBlur` Blurs the background when pulling up the BottomSheet.